Getting a Visa

 If you are applying for a student visa for the first time, an in-person interview is usually required.
 June, July, and August are usually the busiest months, so it might be difficult to get an appointment during this time.
 Don’t wait until the last minute!
 You can apply for a visa up to 120 days before your Program Start Date at the IEI.

 Allow several weeks for planning and getting an appointment for the visa.
 You can call the embassy or go to the embassy website for information and instructions.
 You may request a translator or interpreter when you make your visa interview appointment.
-You can check this website to see how long it will probably take to get an appointment in your city.

 Get a Visa Appointment